 Again, these arguments aren't very attractive to me.
 Herodotus is quite simply vindicated by the cuneiform evidence as we mentioned above.
 Steven Anderson supposes an unmentioned coregency.
 [Darius the Mede: A solution to his identity] This is not only unconvincing, but contradicts his thesis that Cyaxares II was the senior regent in the co-regency.
 And this isn't royal propaganda which the Cyrus Cylinder and Nabonidus Chronicle among others certainly contain.
 These are cuneiform tablets from Babylonians dated to his reign starting in October 539 BC.
 This is what actually led a shift from equating Xenophon's Cyaxares II with Darius the Mede to denying the former's existence in the late 19th century.
 Both Xenophon and Aeschylus obviously reflect the same tradition, but if Herodotus knew of four different versions of Cyrus' accession, clearly they picked the wrong one.

 The cite from Berossus is probably not original, because Josephus quotes the same exact fragment (Against Apion I.20) and mentions nothing of the sort.
-Valerius Harpocration's mention is obvious hearsay and a pure legend if for no other reason than the fact that the daric was certainly first minted under Darius I in his own honor.
-[Herodotus, 4.166]
+Valerius Harpocration's mention is obvious hearsay and a pure legend if for no other reason than the fact that the daric was certainly first minted under Darius I in his own honor, [Herodotus, 4.166] and he admits everyone thought this.
+Nor does he suppose this to be a Darius the Mede of 539 BC, but presumably just some previous Darius of who knows when.

 As for the indirect evidence, the Median king mentioned in the Harran Stele is generally taken to refer to Cyrus.
 The fact that it mentions Medes and not Persians could've been Babylonian indifference that a Persian takeover occurred, since Persia/Anshan was the smaller kingdom as the Dream Text of Nabonidus tells us.